 ... hundreds or thousands more transactions ...

-Every block header contains the hash of the previous block.
-A hash is a cryptographic fingerprint - a fixed-length string of characters that uniquely represents the data in a block.
-Change even one character in a block, and its hash changes completely.
+Every block header carries the hash of the block before it.
+A hash is a unique fingerprint of the block's data - a fixed-length string of characters that stands in for everything inside.
+Change even one character in a block and its hash changes completely, so a hash quietly proves nothing has been touched.

-This creates a chain.
+That is what creates the chain.
 Block 800,000 points to block 799,999, which points to block 799,998, all the way back to block 0.
-If someone tried to alter a transaction in block 799,999, the hash would change.
-Block 800,000 would no longer point to the right block.
-The chain would break, and every node on the network would reject it.
+If someone tried to alter a transaction in block 799,999, its hash would change, block 800,000 would no longer point to the right place, the chain would break, and every node on the network would reject it.

 This is why the system is called a blockchain.
-The chain of hashes is what makes Bitcoin's transaction history tamper-proof.
-Altering any historical block would require redoing all the mining work for every block that came after it - a task that is computationally impossible at scale.
+That chain of hashes is what makes Bitcoin's history tamper-proof, and it is why you can trust an old transaction without trusting any single company.
+Rewriting any past block would mean redoing all the mining work for every block that came after it - a task that is computationally impossible at scale.

 Block N-2